dakaneye/enterprise-docs/content/docs/overview/concepts/images/inventory/_index.md

 Note: the Anchore API Password can be provided via a kubernetes secret, or injected into the environment of the `kai` container
 * For injecting the environment variable, see: `inject_secrets_via_env`
 * For providing your own secret for the Anchore API Password, see: `kai.existing_secret`. `kai` creates it's own secret based on your values.yaml file for key `kai.anchore.password`, but the `kai.existingSecret` key allows you to create your own secret and provide it in the values file.

+# Image Time-To-Live
+As part of reporting images in your runtime environment, Anchore maintains an active record of that set of images based on two points of criteria:
+1. The Image has been last reported by `kai` in a time less than your configured `runtime_inventory.image_ttl_days`
+1. If that Image's digest is found in Anchore's working set of analyzed images, it will not be removed from the inventory image set

+By default an image's TTL is set to 1 day.
+That means, that if `kai` hasn't seen your image in it's configured contexts for more than a day, AND that particular image digest is not found in the working set of analyzed images (see `anchore-cli image list`), it will be removed from the active working inventory image set (no longer returned from `GET /v1/enterprise/inventories`)

+Image TTL can be disabled, if you only want `/v1/enterprise/inventories` to return a recent set of active images, just set the value of `runtime_inventory.image_ttl_days` to `-1`.
+If set to `-1`, then the `/v1/enterprise/inventories` API will always show the latest inventory reported by `kai`.

+Currently, a maximum of 7 days can be set for Image TTL, but to be clear, if an image is not found in the runtime environment but IS in Anchore for analysis (`anchore-cli image list`) it will NOT be removed